LaunchCodeEducation/lchs/src/chapters/functions/process.rst

    make_sandwich('this', 'is', ['a', 'practice', 'call'])

-Doing this step before writing the body will prevent silly mistakes like leaving off the ``:`` or forgetting to define a parameter.
+Doing this step before writing the body ensures we aren't leaving off the ``:`` or forgetting to define a parameter.

 Even though the function does not do anything yet, it will still work.
 Running